jncraton/architecture-cpsc2420/lectures/08-microcode-protection-modes.md

 Operating System
 ----------------

-- The OS needs full control of the system at time, so it will change modes as needed
+- The OS needs full control of the system, so it will change modes as needed
-- User programs should not have full control, so if they attempt to access memory
+- User programs should not have full control, so they operate in a restricted mode they cannot change

 Mode register
 -------------